jihuan-tian/jihuan-tian.github.io/_posts/2022-06-05-latex-fragment-in-org-mode-with-transparent-background.markdown

 (setq org-preview-latex-default-process 'dvisvgm)
 ```

-Detailed configurations for these back-ends including command name and options are configured in the variable `otpion~org-preview-latex-process-alist`.
+Detailed configurations for these back-ends including command name and options are configured in the variable `org-preview-latex-process-alist`.
 Other options for LaTeX image generation such as foreground, background, scaling, etc. are controlled by `org-format-latex-options`.

 To generate LaTeX fragment images with a transparent background, which will be compatible with different Emacs color themes, we should **not** set the property `:background` in `org-format-latex-options` as `Transparent`, but `default` instead.
 The generated LaTeX fragments in my solarized-light color theme looks like this.